Shippable/docs/sources/platform/integration/overview.md

 ## Managing integrations

-To learn how to create and manage integrations, read out tutorial on [Managing integrations](/platform/tutorial/integration/subscription-integrations).
+To learn how to create and manage integrations, read our tutorial on [Managing integrations](/platform/tutorial/integration/subscription-integrations).

 ## Supported integration types